-Route Discovery
+DSR Route Discovery

-To reduce the cost of Route Discovery, each node maintains a cache of source routes learned or overhead.
+- To reduce the cost of Route Discovery, each node maintains a cache of source routes learned or overhead. - Cache significantly reduce the number of ROUTE REQUESTs sent.

-Route Maintenance
+DSR Route Maintenance

 - Route Maintenance is the mechanism by which a packet's sender S detects if the network topology has changed such that it can no longer use its route to the destination. - When route is broken, S is notified with a ROUTE ERROR packet. - S can use another route in cache or invoke route discovery.